kgisl/makesite/content/blog/2020-12-20-become-yourself.md

 ### Post-pandemic : inclusive compassion

 To tackle the rather dangerous ```increasing inequality``` in the world

 	- Man vs Environment
 	- Man vs Nature
 	- Man vs Man

-- To be in the top .01% of the world - or gain them as our clients
+- And how about getting to be among the top .01% of the world - and while we arrive there, first to gain them as our clients for our services?